 If the client does not accept the initial rating, it may appeal to CARE Ratings to review the rating within a period of one month.
 While representing, the client may give additional information for undertaking the review.
 Such representation is placed before the External Review Committee (ERC), which considers the same and reviews the rating.
-The decision of the ERC is again conveyed to the client over email/ letter who has the right to accept or reject the rating.
-The ERC considering such appeals comprises members who are entirely different from the original committee which assigned the rating (which is under appeal) and at least 1/3rd of members are external, independent members.
+The decision of the ERC is again conveyed to the client over email/ letter, who has the right to accept or not accept the rating.
+The ERC considering such appeals comprises members who are entirely different from the original rating committee which assigned the rating (which is under appeal), and at least one-third of the ERC members are external, independent members.

-2. Policy for Unaccepted ratings
+2. Policy for unaccepted ratings

-If an initial rating is not accepted within one month, the rating is categorized as 'unaccepted' and is added to the list of unaccepted ratings on the website.
+If an initial rating is not accepted within one month, the rating is categorised as 'unaccepted' and is added to the list of unaccepted ratings on the website.
 This list is updated on the website every working day.
-An unaccepted rating can be converted into an accepted rating if the client so desires; however, it may have to undergo a review process prior to that.
-The unaccepted ratings are on the website for one year after which they are removed.
+An unaccepted rating can be converted into an accepted rating if the client so desires; subject to a review process prior to that.
+The unaccepted ratings remain on the website for one year after which they are removed.

 CARE Ratings publishes details of unaccepted credit ratings assigned from January 1, 2017.
-Details include the name of the issuer, sector, name/type of instrument, size of the issue, rating and outlook assigned, date of non-acceptance, listing status and additional disclosures for unaccepted provisional ratings.
-These disclosures are a part of the 'Regulatory disclosures'.
+The details include the name of the issuer, sector, name/type of instrument, size of the issue, rating and outlook assigned, date of non-acceptance, listing status, etc., as required by the regulatory guidelines from time-to-time, as well as additional disclosures for unaccepted provisional ratings.
+These disclosures are a part of the 'Regulatory disclosures' on our website.